CoozillaX/bunker-lite/docs/en_US/Introduction to Vitality API.md

 **Session Maintainer** first use [Register Active G79 User](#register-active-g79-user) to register a new session (or used a session that is not expired).

 Then, start `2` threads.
-- For the first thread, it refresh the session each `20` minutes.
-Note that it should fix the sleep time due to the response of [Register Active G79 User](#register-active-g79-user) told the expire unix time of current session.
+- For the first thread, it refresh the session each `20` minutes by use [Keep G79 User Alive](#keep-g79-user-alive).
+Note that it should compute the sleep time due to the response of [Register Active G79 User](#register-active-g79-user) and [Keep G79 User Alive](#keep-g79-user-alive) will told the expire unix time of current session.
 - For the second thread, it calls [Get Currency Online](#get-currency-online) each `5` minutes.

 If any of a thread get error from auth server, then it means that this session is possibly expired or deleted.<br/>